 There are a few different tools available for sharpening your kitchen knives, from sharpening rods and whetstones to electric sharpeners, but each also has some downsides.

-Also called a honing rod, honing steel, and sharpening steel, a sharpening rod is the stick-like object that comes with most kitchen knife sets that many people don’t know that to do with – it’s also what you see professional chefs running their blades against in an up and down motion before chopping up ingredients.
+Also called a sharpening rod, honing rod, and sharpening steel, a honing steel is the stick-like object that comes with most kitchen knife sets that many people don’t know that to do with – it’s also what you see professional chefs running their blades against in an up and down motion before chopping up ingredients.

-Despite the name, sharpening rods don’t really “sharpen” your knife but rather “hone” the cutting edge of the blade to restore its “flatness”.
-As knives begin to dull, microscopic burrs can form on the edge of the blade, or it can simply roll or fold over itself, and a sharpening rod is used to even out that edge.
-Sharpening a knife, on the other hand, involves grinding and shaving off bits of the blade to reveal a new sharp edge.
+Despite the name, sharpening rods don’t really “sharpen” your knife but rather “hone” the cutting edge of the blade to restore its straight edge.
+As knives begin to dull, microscopic burrs can form on the edge of the blade, or it can simply roll or fold over itself, and a sharpening rod is used to straighten out that edge.
+Sharpening a knife, on the other hand, involves removing material from the blade by grinding, or honing with a whetstone, to reveal a new sharp edge.

 Aside from mistaking them as an actual sharpening tools, sharpening rods aren’t as easy to use as professional chefs make it look.
 Remember the part about geometry?
 Knife blades can have different edge types, including serrated and non-serrated, or straight edged, and can be single bevel (sharpened on one side) or double bevel (sharpened on both sides).